 - Having the necessary knowledge on company's products, services, technical know-how or management

-- For liaison offices: one person who has been issued a letter of authorization by the principal company abroad, provided that 200,000 USD dollars has been brought from abroad within the last year of its activities.
+- For liaison offices: one person who has been issued a letter of authorization by the principal company abroad, provided that 200,000 USD dollars (or equivalence of foreign currency) has been brought from abroad within the last year of its activities.

 Therefore the maximum number of foreign personnel that may be employed by a Liaison Office under the regulation is one.